UCSD-ECEMAE-148/winter-2025-final-project-team-1/README.md

 A model was trained on Roboflow using the YOLO architecture for object detection.
 The object used for this project is a red box with a magnet, therefore multiple pictures of the box were uploaded onto Roboflow, annotated, and then trained.
 The final model (ID: red-box-detection-mae125/2) has a mAP of 99.5%, a precision of 88.7%, and a recall of 100%.
 These high results ensure accurate detection of the object in question at different angles and environmental factors.

 The model was then deployed into the camera using a Python script (redbox.py).
+Since the camera is connected to the jetson, depthai and depthai-sdk were used to run the model on jetson while taking the inputs from the camera.

 <h2>Electromagnet Module</h2>